List of Regular Show characters: Peeps

 Peeps (voiced by Richard McGonagle) is a giant floating eyeball who apparently runs the surveillance company that's named after him.
 Benson bought his products to keep Mordecai and Rigby from slacking off, but they manage to constantly evade him, causing Benson to accidentally summon him to the park to watch over everybody and as a result, he cannot leave until they die (due to the contract that Benson signed without even reading it).
 After spooking everyone with his gazes, Mordecai challenges him to a staring contest in which Peeps must leave if Mordecai wins, but if Peeps wins, he will harvest their eyes.
 However, Peeps cheats using numerous eyes but Rigby cheats back using a laser light that causes him to lose the staring contest, setting him on fire and crashing into the lake.
 He is blinded in the process, and is last seen taken to the hospital.

 Hot Dogs

-The Hot Dogs (voiced by Tim Curry, J. G. Quintel, Sam Marin, Mark Hamill, and William Salyers) are the main villains of "Meat your Maker".
-After Mordecai and Rigby ruin the hot dogs Benson bought for the barbecue, they encounter them in the freezer, who reveal their desire to be eaten but they soon reveal their true intentions, which is to eat the park gang and avenge their relatives.
-After trapping everyone but Rigby in a giant plastic bag with barbecue sauce, they try to do the same to Rigby, but he discovers that they can't resist eating one another when covered in mustard and uses this opportunity to defeat them.
-They are among the villains revived in "Exit 9B".
+The Hot Dogs (voiced by Tim Curry, J. G. Quintel, Sam Marin, Mark Hamill and William Salyers) are the main villains of "Meat your Maker".
+After Mordecai and Rigby ruin the hot dogs Benson bought for the barbecue, they encounter them in the freezer, who reveal their desire to be eaten but they soon reveal their true intentions, which is to eat the park gang and avenge their kind.
+After trapping everyone but Rigby in a giant plastic bag filled with barbecue sauce, they try to do the same to Rigby, but he discovers that they cannot resist eating one another when covered in mustard and uses this opportunity to vanquish them.
+They are among the villains revived in "Exit 9B", but only having a brief cameo.